Myall Creek massacre: 19th century

-The Myall Creek massacre is often cited as the only massacre of its kind in colonial Australia for which white people were subsequently executed.
-However, there is at least one case prior to Myall Creek.
+The Myall Creek massacre is often cited as the only massacre of its kind in colonial Australia for which white people were subsequently convicted and executed for killing Aboriginal people.
+But there was at least one case prior to Myall Creek in which whites were held responsible.

 In 1820, two convicts, John Kirby and John Thompson, attempted to escape from the colony but were captured by local Aboriginal people and returned to Newcastle.
-A military party accompanied by two constables set out to meet them and Kirby was seen by the party to stab Burragong (alias King Jack) whereupon he was felled by a waddy.
-Burragong initially appeared to recover, stating that he was murry bujjery (much recovered) and collected his reward of a "suit of clothing".
-However, he later complained of illness and died from his wound ten days after being injured.
+A military party accompanied by two constables set out to meet them.

+They saw Kirby stab Burragong (alias King Jack), whereupon he was felled by a waddy.
+Burragong initially appeared to recover, saying that he was murry bujjery (much recovered) and collected his reward of a "suit of clothing".
+However, he later complained of illness.
+Ten days after being wounded, he died from the stabbing.

 Kirby and Thompson were both tried for "willful murder".
 All the European witnesses testified that "no blow was struck by any native" before Kirby attacked Burragong.
 Thompson was acquitted, but Kirby was found guilty and sentenced to death, with his body to be "dissected and anatomised".

-The Myall Creek massacre was just the latest of many massacres that took place in that district (the Liverpool Plains) around that time.
+The Myall Creek massacre was the latest of many massacres that took place in that district (the Liverpool Plains) around that time.
 As elsewhere in the colony, the Aboriginal people at times resisted the expanding invasion of their land by spearing sheep and cattle for food and sometimes attacking the stockmen's huts and killing the white men.
-In the Liverpool Plains district there had been some cattle speared and huts attacked and two whites murdered (allegedly by Aboriginal people).
+In the Liverpool Plains district, some cattle had been speared and huts attacked, with two whites killed (allegedly by Aboriginal people).
 The squatters complained to Acting Governor Snodgrass, who sent Major James Nunn and about 22 troopers up to the district.
-Nunn enlisted the assistance of up to 25 local stockmen and together they rode around the district murdering any Aboriginal people they came across.
+Nunn enlisted the assistance of up to 25 local stockmen and together they rode around the district killing any Aboriginal people they came across.
 Nunn's campaign culminated in the Waterloo Creek massacre of 1838 at Waterloo Creek.
-Although no definitive historical records are available, estimates of Aboriginal people murdered range from 40 to over 100.
+Although no definitive historical records are available of the event, estimates of Aboriginal people murdered range from 40 to more than 100.